I received an email with a question about “manifesting”. I’ll share Arlene’s question and my response below:

 Thank you, Arlene

 I appreciate your question.
 Here’s how I see it.
 We have an opportunity to learn about the principles, and discover that they do work, but the ultimate reason for learning how to operate by them is so that we can accomplish whatever seemingly impossible thing the Lord would have us do, to fulfill our life’s mission and further His purposes.

-Here’s an article I wrote on this topic, which I hope will help further explain:
+Here’s an article I wrote on this topic, which I hope will help further explain: Human Empowerment, in Perspective

 The law of attraction is a power that allows us to CO-create with God.
-But it is very much like PRO–creation, in that deep and enduring pain can result if the power is utilized in the wrong time, place, or circumstances.
+But it is very much like PRO–creation, in that deep pain can result if the power is utilized in the wrong time, place, or circumstances.

 There IS a right and worthy way, and a proper time and place.
 But there is also a wrong and unworthy way, and inappropriate times and places.

-The power of both Co-creation and Pro–creation is divine, but it’s how and when we use it that determines whether it is either good or evil.
+The power of both Co-creation and Pro–creation is divine, but it’s how and when WE use it that determines whether it is either good or evil.

 So just because occultists have used it doesn’t make the power evil, and just because Christian people use it, it doesn’t make the power good.
 The power just is.
 Whether it produces good or evil is up to the individual who applies it.